PMoquette/Mini_Project_1/README.md

 ## Rules
 The player has 10 turns to guess the letters of a secret word, which is chosen at random by the computer at the beginning of every game.
 The number of turns was chosen based on the amount of lines needed to draw the traditional hangman in the game.
+The player may choose to guess either one letter each turn or, if they’re feeling lucky, they can attempt to guess the whole word.<br/>
+*However:*<br/>
+If they guess the word wrong, it’s Game Over.<br/>
+If the 10 turns run out before the player guesses the word, it’s Game Over.<br/>

+If the player guesses the word correctly or guesses all letters before the 10 turns are over, they win!

 ## Workflow
 Step 1: